Lakers rally late in regulation, hold off Heat 120-117 in OT

 AP Sports Writer

-Russell Westbrook had 25 points, 14 assists and 12 rebounds for the Lakers, who improved to 2-2 while LeBron James is sidelined by a strained abdominal muscle.
+Russell Westbrook had 25 points, 14 assists and 12 rebounds for the Lakers, who made a season-high 18 3-pointers and improved to 2-2 while LeBron James is sidelined by a strained abdominal muscle.

+The Heat lost Jimmy Butler to a sprained ankle in the first half, leaving both stars’ teammates to figure out their games without them.
+Miami did a better job early, but the Lakers came on strong late.

-Monk put on an impressive shooting display with four 3-pointers, and Anthony Davis had 24 points and 13 rebounds for Los Angeles.
-The Lakers trailed by nine in the fourth quarter before rallying to beat the Heat, who had won six of eight.
+Anthony Davis had 24 points and 13 rebounds while Monk put on an impressive shooting display with four 3-pointers for the Lakers, who trailed by nine in the fourth quarter before rallying to beat the Heat.

+“I had this role a couple of times in Charlotte when a lot of guys got hurt,” said Monk, who has turned in three of the five highest-scoring performances of his career against Miami.
+“I had to come in, play big minutes and facilitate and do all the things I normally don’t do.
+I work on my game a lot, so I was really prepared for this moment.”

-Bam Adebayo scored 28 points before fouling out and Kyle Lowry had 18 points and 11 assists for the Heat, who lost Jimmy Butler to a sprained right ankle in the first half.
-Butler scored seven points while playing the entire first quarter, but didn’t return for the second.
+Adebayo scored 28 points before fouling out and Kyle Lowry had 18 points and 11 assists for the Heat, who lost Butler for the night after he scored seven points while playing the entire first quarter.
+Miami coach Erik Spoelstra had no postgame update on Butler’s condition.

 Tyler Herro scored 27 points, but missed two 3-pointers in the final nine seconds of overtime in Miami’s third loss in four games.

 Herro also missed a 3 with 23 seconds left in regulation, but P.J.
 Tucker threw down a tying rebound dunk.
-Westbrook missed a jumper and Davis missed the tip at the buzzer, sending the Lakers to overtime for the second straight game.
+Westbrook missed a 3 before Davis missed the tip at the buzzer, sending the Lakers to overtime for the second straight game.

+“I thought we were still getting some good looks and reads, and I think there was a couple of times we could have extended that (fourth-quarter lead),” Spoelstra said.
+“A five-point swing really fast just gave them a little bit of life, and they made shots.”

-Los Angeles jumped to a five-point lead in OT while Miami missed six of seven shots.
-Adebayo trimmed the lead to 119-117 with 23 seconds left before fouling out, and the Heat forced a five-second violation by the Lakers on the ensuing inbounds play — but Herro missed an off-balance 3-pointer.
+Los Angeles jumped to a five-point lead in OT, but Adebayo trimmed it to 119-117 with 23 seconds left before fouling out.
+The Heat forced a five-second violation by the Lakers on the ensuing inbounds play, but Herro missed an off-balance 3-pointer.

 Carmelo Anthony hit one of two free throws with 6.5 seconds left, and Herro missed again to end it.

+“The second shot was a great look,” Herro said.
+“I can make that nine times out of 10.
+It is what it is, and we move on.”

-Avery Bradley scored 17 points with a season-high five 3s for the Lakers.
+Avery Bradley scored 17 points with a season-high five 3s for the Lakers, who have bounced back to beat Charlotte and Miami after a lackluster loss to the Trail Blazers last weekend.

-Roughly 13 months after the Lakers beat the Heat in the 2020 NBA Finals in the Florida bubble, the Heat showed much more cohesion than the former champs until LA’s stirring late rally.
-The Lakers have jettisoned all but three players from their title team — and of those three, only Davis was healthy for this meeting.

-Miami’s Markieff Morris sat out against his former team with whiplash stemming from his altercation with Denver’s Nikola Jokic on Monday.
+“After that Portland loss, we took that personally,” Davis said.
+“These last two games have definitely been fun.
+Guys are starting to realize how good of a team we are, and we just have to take that mindset to the floor.”

 TIP-INS

-Heat: Adebayo, Tucker and Herro all played despite nagging injuries. … The Lakers played a video tribute to Morris and his role in their 2020 championship run during the first timeout.
+Heat: Adebayo, Tucker and Herro all played despite nagging injuries. … Miami’s Markieff Morris sat out against his former team with whiplash stemming from his altercation with Denver’s Nikola Jokic on Monday.
+The Lakers played a video tribute to Morris and his role in their 2020 championship run during the first timeout.

-Lakers: Dwight Howard fouled out with 8:50 to play.
-He didn’t take a shot in 11 minutes. … Kendrick Nunn spent his first two NBA seasons in Miami before signing with Los Angeles in August, but he has yet to debut for his new team while dealing with a bone bruise in his right knee. … Austin Reaves and Rajon Rondo both sat out with hamstring strains.
+Lakers: Improved to 3-0 in overtime this season. … Dwight Howard fouled out with 8:50 to play.
+He didn’t take a shot in 11 minutes. … Austin Reaves and Rajon Rondo both sat out with hamstring strains.

 TRIPLE TROUBLE